augustin-barillec/fictionary/README.md

 # Fictionary

-Fictionary is a Slack app to play [fictionary](https://en.wikipedia.org/wiki/Fictionary).
+Fictionary is an application for Slack to play [fictionary](https://en.wikipedia.org/wiki/Fictionary).

+It has a English version and a French version.

 This app runs on a single GCP project_id.